ZIMO-Elektronik/ZUSI/README.md

 |0,733µs     |1,364Mbps |170,5KBaud|2. fastest possible|
 |0,5533µs    |1,807Mbps |226,9KBaud|Fastest possible|

-These timings do not need to be matched precisely, it is acceptable to achive a slightly slower data-rate.
+These timings do not need to be matched precisely, it is acceptable to achieve a slightly slower data-rate.

 In addition to the SPI configuration, all used pins on either host or slave need to be connected with pull-up resistors.